1. What is the National Anti-Corruption Bureau of Ukraine?

 12. How long does it take to investigate a high-profile corruption crime?

 Corruption crimes investigated by NABU are complex, committed with a high level of conspiracy, often involving companies registered abroad.
-Therefore, finding out all the circumstances takes time, requires communication with competent foreign authorities and a lot of examinations.
-According to article 28 of the Criminal Procedure Code of Ukraine, all legal actions or procedural decisions have to be performed or made in a reasonable time.
+Therefore, finding out all the circumstances takes time, requires communication with competent foreign authorities and a lot of scrutiny.
+According to article 28 of the Criminal Procedure Code of Ukraine, all legal actions or procedural decisions have to be performed or made within a reasonable time frame.

 13. What are the functions of the Specialized Anti-Corruption Prosecutor’s Office?

-According to the Criminal Procedure Code of Ukraine a prosecutor is suppose to supervise compliance with the law during pre-trial investigation and represent prosecuting party in court.
+According to the Criminal Procedure Code of Ukraine a prosecutor is supposed to monitor compliance with the law during pre-trial investigation and represent prosecuting party in court.

-In order to guaranty independence of the National Anti-Corruption Bureau of Ukraine, investigations conducted by the detectives are supervised by the employees of the Specialized Anti-Corruption Prosecutor's Office.
+In order to guaranty the independence of the National Anti-Corruption Bureau of Ukraine, investigations conducted by the NABU Detectives are supervised by the Specialized Anti-Corruption Prosecutor's Office.

 14. The head of the Specialized Anti-Corruption Prosecutor's Office (SAPO) is also a Deputy to the Prosecutor General of Ukraine.
 How can independence of the SAPO be guaranteed?

 The Specialized Anti-Corruption Prosecutor's Office is completely independent.
-All the appointments are made by open competitions.
+All the appointments are made through open competitions.

-The Specialized Anti-Corruption Prosecutor's Office work location is on the premises of NABU or on the premises of the Prosecutor General's Office of Ukraine (regional or local prosecutor's office) separate from other work chambers of the Prosecutor General's Office of Ukraine (regional or local prosecutor's office) (according to the Law “On Prosecutor's Offices”).
-At present, the SAPO office address is Kyiv, 17 Isaakyan street.
+The Specialized Anti-Corruption Prosecutor's Office is located either at the premises of the National Anti-Corruption Bureau of Ukraine or at the premises of the Prosecutor General's Office (regional or district prosecutor's office) located separately from other PGO premises. (according to the Law of Ukraine “On Prosecutor's Office”).
+At present, the SAPO headquarters is situated in Kyiv, 17 Isaakian str.

 15. Does NABU investigate all corruption crimes in Ukraine?

-No. NABU investigates criminal corruption crimes committed with the participation of top officials.
+No. NABU investigates criminal corruption crimes committed by top officials.
 For a full list of persons falling under NABU's jurisdiction, see this link.
-The State Bureau of Investigation and the National Police investigate corruption crimes committed by all others.
+Other corruption offences fall under the State Bureau of Investigation and National Police jurisdiction.

 16. How do I find out whether NABU is investigating a case against a certain person?

-NABU does not provide information about persons under pre-trial investigation, as this information constitutes the secrecy of investigation.
-We publish information about the course and details of investigations on our website and social media, taking into account the need to maintain the secrecy of investigation.
+NABU does not provide information about anyone under pre-trial investigation, as this information constitutes the secrecy of investigation.
+We publish information about the course and details of investigations on our website and social media to the extent allowed by the secrecy of investigation.